 I’m in Beijing right now, and I’m going to exercise today.
 So what can I do when the world outside my window looks like this?
-Would exercise do more harm than good?
+Would exercise in this air pollution do more harm than good?
+Is it better to not exercise at all?

 1. The point where exercise becomes harmful

-Researchers at Cambridge analyzed studies on the benefits of exercise and the harms of air pollution and tried to for exercise to be harmful.
-There are lots of different types of pollution, but they focused on particle pollution ( ), which .
+Researchers at Cambridge analyzed studies on the benefits of exercise and the harms of air pollution and tried to calculate how bad the air has to be for exercise to be harmful.
+There are lots of different types of pollution, but they focused on particle pollution (PM2.5), which the WHO says kills more people than any other pollutant.
 They used biking outdoors as the form of exercise—something I’ve experienced in Delhi.

 Here’s the cost-benefit analysis in a city with 50 micrograms/m3 of PM2.5 pollution.
-That’s about .
-For comparison, the WHO annual limit is .
+That’s about the average level in Shanghai.
+For comparison, the WHO annual limit is 10 micrograms.

 First check out the green circle, the tipping point.
 Biking outside is beneficial to lifespan (in other words, “not dying”) up to about 70 minutes.